Spike Island Associates

 Spike Island Associates is a professional development network for artists, curators, designers, writers and producers at all stages of their careers.
 Members span multiple disciplines and share a common interest in collaboration, experimentation and a desire to learn new skills.

 From September 2025, we’re excited to introduce a new thematic approach to the Spike Island Associates programme.
 It will be developed in dialogue with the seasonal exhibitions taking place in our galleries.
-Our Autumn 2025 programme, Rooting / Uprooting, reflects on issues of displacement, grief and resilience, their intersections with post-colonial geographies, and our entangled relationships with more-than-human worlds.
+Our Spring 2026 programme, Containment & Transmissions, reflects on the themes and dynamics that underpin the current exhibitions by Olukemi Lijadu and Phillip Lai.
+Music and sculpture sit at the core of this programme of events, including lectures, listening sessions, workshops, away days, and one-to-one sessions.

 Alongside our core offer of professional development, the thematic programme will activate research questions and rehearse ideas and methodologies inspired by our exhibition programme.
 We see Spike Island Associates as a site for collective knowledge production where artists, curators and creatives come together to explore contemporary critical debates and artistic practices.